andytcodes/Gesture/README.md

 # Gesture - FourCorners

-This is a JIRA Test
+This is the hand-datection code